silvafabian/Foodies/README.md

 # Welcome to Foodies!
 #### A food web-app for all things regarding food.
-Originally created as an easy, go-to place to have all your recipes.
+This was riginally created as an easy, go-to place to house all of my recipes.
 Browse other people's profiles and recipes as they add their own to our site!

 ---